LukaszMalucha/Starcraf2-A.I.-Bot/readme.md

 ### A.I.
-Apollyon
+Industria

-Apollyon is a mixture of role-based A.I. with an deep learning decision process enhancement.
+Industria is a mixture of role-based A.I. with an deep learning decision process enhancement.
 While most of it's actions are scripted, it decides about an army composition.